CarbonPackages/Carbon.IncludeAssets/README.md

             - plyr.css
 ```

 Take a look at the [`Settings.yaml`].
-There you see all available options.
+There you see all the available options.

 ## Fusion Prototypes

 Basically, you have to folders with Fusion Prototypes: [Internal](Resources/Private/Fusion/Internal) and [External](Resources/Private/Fusion/External).
-In the External folder you will find some prototypes who you can help you in your development:
+In the External folder you will find some prototypes which you can help you in your development:

 ### [Carbon.IncludeAssets:Case]